AdrianKrebs/cdc-docs/docs/implementation.md

 ## Limitations
-- Limited Media Type support
+- Limited Media Type support (no XML)
 - No Websocket support